Assignments in Moodle allow you to collect and evaluate student work. Managing student work using an Assignment activity gives you these benefits:

 - Both Online text and files: Students can upload files and type text online.
 For example, a student can upload a file containing an essay and use the online text box to write a brief cover note to the instructor.

 - Offline work (no online submission): You can also create an assignment activity with no online submission options for students.
 This is useful for evaluating work such as papers you are collecting in print, classroom presentations, performances, or lab experiments.
-The activity can be graded in Moodle and the due date will appear in the course Calendar.
+The activity can be graded in Moodle and the due date will appear in the Calendar block.

-Note: You can also create a Turnitin assignment (a separate option in the Activity chooser).
+Note: You can also create a Turnitin assignment (a separate option in the Add an activity or resource window).
 With Turnitin assignments, students upload papers to a separate inbox on the Turnitin server where they can be evaluated for originality.

 Process for working with Assignments in Moodle